What is expected of me as a participant?

 Synchronous online activities are tricky as it requires a lot for us all to make the same time available.
 Synchronous events in #DigPINS are scheduled through a poll of participant availability.
 Inevitably, finding a time that works for everyone is difficult and this year is particularly tricky as we have global partners who are ahead of us by six hours.
 When a synchronous meeting time does not work for a participant facilitators encourage them to be creative with finding asynchronous ways to engage the community in the topic.

 Another key to understanding participation is thinking about who will see your content/communications.

 #DigPINS blends a range of public context; participants work over public and more closed spaces.
 This simply means that some online environments are intended to be more open and public than others.
 For example, posting to the blog is a space that is intended to be open and public which can be viewed by anyone with the URL, while communications in Slack are intended to only be seen by those in the Slack workspace (other #DigPINS participants), and communications in our “private_UM-D” channel in Slack are only available to our UM-D cohort.

 Heutagogy: Self-directed learning

-I’m sure that you have heard of pedagogy – which (in case you haven’t) technically means the teaching of children though in higher education we use it as a catch all term for teaching in general.
+I’m sure that you have heard of pedagogy – which (in case you haven’t) technically means the teaching of children; though in higher education we often use it as a catch all term for teaching in general.
 However, have you heard of heutagogy?
 Heutagogy is a different approach where learners are more autonomous and self-directed; it is not for every learning experience but it is part of the adult learning theories.

 “A heutagogical approach recognises the need to be flexible in the learning where the teacher provides resources but the learner designs the actual course he or she might take by negotiating the learning.
 Thus learners might read around critical issues or questions and determine what is of interest and relevance to them and then negotiate further reading and assessment tasks.”(Hase, S. & Kenyon, C. 2000)